-- Buildings should have a hierarchy of entrances which is expressed in the design of the facade - Buildings with multiple storefronts should be designed to enhance the richness and texture of the pedestrian experience. - Entrances shall be physically and visually accessible, welcoming, and inviting.
+- Buildings should have a hierarchy of entrances which is expressed in the design of the facade - Buidings with multiple storefronts should be designed to enhance the richness and texture of the pedestrian experience. - Entrances shall be physically and visually accessible, welcoming, and inviting.

-Entrances should face the principal public space, and be clearly identifiable.
+public space, and be clearly identifiable.
 Celebration of the front door with extra design attention is a tradition that goes back to colonial times.